 Distance: 50km from Whitecap Dakota First Nation, 100km from Gardiner Dam, 1-3 days

 Chief White Cap - Ashlyn George

 A few years ago I paddle boarded 50km along the Chief Whitecap Waterway from the Whitecap Dakota First Nation on an overnight trip.
 Since then, I’ve doubled the trip distance in a kayak, starting out all the way south at the Gardiner Dam on Lake Diefenbaker.
 We slept along the sandy shores of the river for two nights as we sometimes paddled and sometimes drifted back into the city.
 The trip is perfect for those looking for a big adventure close to home.
 Even a few kilometres out of the city you still feel like you’re out in the wilderness.

 Canoeing the North Saskatchewan River from Borden Bridge to the Petrofka Bridge

 Distance: 45 kilometres, 6-7 hours

-This is a trip I’ve yet to personally complete but it’s on my list this year as I’ve got my eye on catching and releasing a Sturgeon fish!.
+This is a trip I’ve yet to personally complete but it’s on my list this year as I’ve got my eye on catching and releasing a Sturgeon fish!
 The trip starts out 45km from Saskatoon at the Borden Bridge and continues for another 45km to the Petrofka Bridge.
-It takes about a whole day but leaves just enough time to stop in and grab a tasty meal at the quirky and eclectic The Olive Tree Restaurant and Blacktop Diner on your way back to the city.
+It takes about an entire day but leaves just enough time to stop in and grab a tasty meal at the quirky and eclectic The Olive Tree Restaurant and Blacktop Diner on your way back to the city.